 - Build each quesadilla: on a half of tortilla sprinkle 3 tbsp (half of 1/3 cup) of cheese, spread 1/2 cup veggie mixture and sprinkle with remaining 3 tbsp of cheese.
 Fold the other half of tortilla on top pressing on it somewhat gently-hard making a half moon shape.
 Repeat and make 8 quesadillas.
 If you have any leftover veggie mixture, eat it.

 - Bake for 20 minutes.
 Remove from the oven, let rest for 3-5 minutes and cut each quesadilla in half using serrated knife.
 Serve with salsa and yogurt.

-Store: Refrigerate leftovers for up to 2 days.
+- Store: While quesadillas taste best fresh, leftovers can be refrigerated up to 2 days.

 - Make ahead: Refrigerate filling mixture without salt covered for up to 2 days, then make quesadillas.